Wometco Enterprises: Transition, sales and breakup

 Wometco co-founder Mitchell Wolfson died on January 28, 1983, of a heart attack, survived by two children: son Mitchell Wolfson, Jr. and daughter Frances Wolfson Cary.
 (Mitchell Wolfson was widowed when wife Frances Meyer Wolfson died in 1980; eldest son Louis Wolfson II died a year earlier.)
 The elder Wolfson's death was preceded by two heart attacks in February 1982 that also fueled speculation about the company's financial health as he remained chairman and was the largest Wometco stockholder right up to his death.

 Contrary to public boasts made by the elder Wolfson of a "secret plan" to prevent Wometco from ever being sold off, there were no such plans for the company in his will nor was anyone designated by him as a succeeding chairman.
 The lack of any plan for Wometco led some within the company to believe that the elder Wolfson's true "secret plan" was never to leave.
 Bereft of any guidance by the elder Wolfson, the family and company board sold Wometco to merchant bank Kohlberg Kravis Roberts & Co.
 (KKR) on September 21, 1983, in a $1 billion (USD) leveraged buyout.
 At the time, it was both the largest corporate transaction in Florida history and a record amount for a leveraged buyout.

 Wometco was taken private and split into two separate entities, one based around the six television stations and Wometco Home Theater, and the other centered around the 45 movie theaters, the Miami Seaquarium, the Citrus Tower, the vending machine division, the bottling/soft drink division and 47 cable television systems.
 Plans were immediately announced by KKR-appointed management to sell off the theaters and non-broadcasting entertainment properties which were seen as financial underperformers.
 The bulk of these assets were acquired by Wometco chief operating officer Arthur Hertz on April 29, 1985, while the bottling operations—one of the largest Coca-Cola bottlers in the nation—were sold separately.
-Wometco's cable systems were also divested as was WTVJ following a subsequent takeover of Storer Communications by KKR.
-WTVJ was initially sold to Lorimar-Telepictures for $405 million on May 21, 1986, as part of a larger $1.85 billion deal; after that purchase offer fell through, NBC's parent company General Electric bought the station on January 16, 1987, for $270 million.